First-principles determination of the phonon-point defect scattering and thermal transport due to fission products in

-The third-order force constants (anharmonic force constants) were also performed on 5 × 5 × 5 supercells at the gamma point using the Thirdorder.py \cite{shengBTE_2014}, and the force cutoff distance was set to the fifth nearest neighboring atoms.In addition, ThO$_{2}$ being a polar material, the non-analytical contribution was considered, and the Born charges and dielectric constant required to evaluate the non-analytical correction \cite{Wang2016} were calculated using the density functional perturbation theory \cite{Baroni_2001_Phonons}.
+The third-order force constants (anharmonic force constants) were also calculated using a 5 × 5 × 5 supercell at the gamma point using Thirdorder.py \cite{shengBTE_2014}, and the force cutoff distance was set to the fifth nearest neighboring atoms.
+In addition, because ThO$_{2}$ is a polar material, the non-analytical contribution was considered, and the Born charges and dielectric constant required to evaluate the non-analytical correction \cite{Wang2016} were calculated using density functional perturbation theory \cite{Baroni_2001_Phonons}.
 The phonon-phonon scattering processes are evaluated using Fermi's golden rule from the cubic force constants.
 Finally, \textit{$k_{L}$} was calculated using the iterative solutions of the BTE as implemented in AlmaBTE \cite{CARRETE2017}.
-All the \textit{$k_{L}$} presented in this work are the fully iterative solutions of the Peierls-equation.
-The converged \textit{$k_{L}$} values were obtained using a cubic force constant, considering the fifth nearest-neighbor interaction and the number of grid planes along each axis in the reciprocal space for solving the BTE was 24 × 24 × 24.
+All the \textit{$k_{L}$} presented in this work are the fully iterative solutions of the Peirels-Boltzmann equation.
+The converged \textit{$k_{L}$} values were obtained using a cubic force constant, considering the fifth nearest-neighbor interaction.
+The number of grid planes along each axis in the reciprocal space for solving the BTE was 24 × 24 × 24.